 Download and analyze the backup Files

-After the Website is backed up, download the backup to your pc, double-click on the zip file to start it.
+After the Website is backed up, download the backup to your pc, double-click on the zip file to open it/extract its content.
 You need to check it.

 Check the wp-config.php file.
 It is important since it includes all database information for your WordPress database that we’ll use in the restore procedure.